nv0skar/Singular/README.md

 The Singular protocol documentation **is not written yet**, because the distributed network is not yet implemented, however you could suggest how the distributed network should be made in the **Discussions**.

 ## Singular's testnet ⭐️
 Singular has a default network which is called **mainSpace**, and it's main purpose is to test the Singular protocol and others implementations of it.
-As the title says is a testnet, which means that the quantity of coins that are issued are always the maximum amount setted.
+As the title says is a testnet, which means that the quantity of coins that are issued are always the maximum amount set.

 ## Contribution 🌈
 You can contribute to make this a better project.
 If you want to purpose something you could join to the **Discussions**.